How to get Android Oreo right now

 Signing up is easy, but there's a giant warning you need to be aware of before doing so: The only way to revert back to a stable build of Android is to completely wipe your device, removing any and all personal information from it.
 In this instance, however, Android Oreo should more or less be finalized and you shouldn't need to revert back to Android Nougat.

 - You must own a recent Nexus device to take part.
-The complete list includes the Nexus 5X, Nexus 6P, Nexus Player, Pixel, Pixel XL ($795.00 at Amazon.com) and Pixel C tablet.
+The complete list includes the Nexus 5X, Nexus 6P, Nexus Player, Pixel, Pixel XL and Pixel C tablet.

 - Visit the Android Beta Program page and sign into the Google account you use on your device.